tjjd4/evm-mcp-server/README.md

 2. Register new tools in `src/core/tools.ts`
 3. Register new resources in `src/core/resources.ts`
 4. Add new network support in `src/core/chains.ts`
+5. To change server configuration, edit the hardcoded values in `src/server/http-server.ts`

 ## 📄 License